 - Complete the on campus group interview process.
 The group admissions interview process is held on a Friday from 8:00a.m. - 2:00p.m.
 This day is designed to determine your interpersonal and professional fit for the counseling profession as well as to allow prospective students to analyze whether the Department of Counseling and Human Services is the best fit for their training and professional goals.
 We prefer all prospective students to participate in the group process, however, exceptions can be made for students who live outside the local area.
 Students who qualify for an exception will substitute a WebEx interview with two faculty from the department.

-- Submit official scores from the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) taken within the past five years.
-There are no cut-off scores for the GRE or MAT, a composite score is calculated and added to the overall index score, which will be considered as part of the admission decisions.
+- OPTIONAL: Please note this is an optional portion of the application and is NOT required for admission.
+You may submit the Graduate Record Exam (GRE) or the Miller Analogies Test (MAT) taken within the past five years.
+There are no cut-off scores for the GRE or MAT, a composite score is calculated and added to the overall index score.
 Please have official scores of the GRE or MAT sent directly to UCCS.
 The UCCS school code for the GRE is 4874.
 The GRE department code is 3999.
 The UCCS School Code for the MAT is 1995.

 - All graduate materials should be received by the application deadline of January 28.
 Please remember that we have a cohort model so all counseling students begin together each summer session only.